Vanassa McGoldrick – Chairwoman

 Kevin Anderson – Trustee

 Kevin is a CCS Disability Action appointed Trustee.
 He is the Senior Coordinator of the Youth and Adults team, based in Whangarei, leading a team of seven coordinators and 15 support staff.

 Prior to joining CCS Disability Action, Kevin worked for the Brain Injury Association as a Field Officer for seven years.
 He also worked for IHC for seven years in the 1980’s at the time that many of the larger institutions were closing down and much of this work was supporting people to transition from institution living, to a community setting.
 Added to his time at CCS Disability Action, this means he has over 20 years experience in the disability sector.
 He was also an enrolled nurse and worked in a hospital setting for five years.

 Kevin’s team works alongside disabled individuals, supporting them to achieve their goals, including furthering their education, finding a job, or a home to live in.
 This gives Kevin first hand insight into the difficulties that mobility-impaired people face when looking for accommodation that incorporates accessible design, is affordable and sustainable.

 Carol-Ann Porter – Trustee

-Carol-Ann was born with Congenital Hip Dysplasia and has undergone many operations, including hip and knee replacements and numerous hip revisions and has a crushed lumbar fracture and mobilises with crutches and uses a mobility scooter for any distance.
+Carol-Ann was born with Congenital Hip Dysplasia and has undergone over 50 surgeries, including bi-lateral hip and knee replacements and many hip revisions.
+She sustained a crush fracture to her spine in her early working life and mobilises with crutches and a mobility scooter for shopping and distance travel.

 The Trust thanks and bids farewell to Trustees: Auriole Ruka and John Povey and Linda-Kim Silvey.